-The Raleigh-Durham Airport Authority (RDUAA) seek to purchase a minimum of eight (8) and a maximum of twelve (12) 40 foot low-floor electric buses, a minimum of eight (8) and a maximum of twelve (12) charging stations, and design and construction services.
+The Raleigh-Durham Airport Authority (RDUAA) seek to purchase a minimum of eight (8) and a maximum of twelve (12) 40 foot low-floor electric buses and design and construction services for 8 charging stations.
 The bus manufacturer will be the prime contractor for this project.